Growing Farmers. Growing Food.

 What’s covered in the classes?

 The program includes 8 to 12 winter classroom trainings and 10 in-field trainings with short skill sessions and trips to other farms.
 Classes cover production, marketing, farm operations and more.

 You’ll have your own fertilized, fenced plot of land.
 The plot includes: tractor tillage and water access; use of cleaning, packing and cold storage facilities; access to additional infrastructure and resources, such as where to purchase seeds, tools, and other supplies; and opportunities to sell organic produce.

 Who buys the food grown at Big River Farms?

 Winter classes and in-field trainings are open to the public.
-The land-based program supports populations that have had difficulty accessing resources to establish farms due to systemic racism and xenophobia (e.g., immigrant, refugee, BIPOC, LGBTQ, female, veteran, low-income, etc.).
+The land-based program supports populations that have had difficulty accessing resources to establish farms due to systemic racism and xenophobia (e.g., immigrant, refugee, BIPOC, LGBTQ, women+, veteran, low-income, etc.).
 Land-based participants must have access to resources needed to participate (e.g., transportation, money for program costs, enough time to meet program requirements, etc.).
-They must commit to producing vegetables on a market scale, learning the principles and practices of organic farming, and learning to manage a U.S. farm business.
+You must also commit to producing vegetables on a market scale, learning the principles and practices of organic farming, and learning to manage a U.S. farm business.